jie-meng/VimConfig/nvim/README.md

 2. Core language servers (Lua, TypeScript, Python, C/C++) will be installed automatically
 3. Additional language servers (Rust, Go, etc.) can be installed manually via `:Mason`
 4. Restart terminal and run `nvim` to start using
+5. **AI Providers**:
+   - By default, **Copilot** is enabled
-5. GitHub Copilot requires authentication via `:Copilot setup` on first use
+   - GitHub Copilot requires authentication via `:Copilot auth` on first use
+   - To use Minuet, install Ollama first: https://ollama.ai/
+   - Switch providers with `<Leader>At` or `:AICompletionProviderSwitch`
+   - The selected provider is saved and persists across Neovim restarts
+   - After switching providers, restart Neovim for changes to take effect

 ## 🤝 Differences from Vim Configuration